danielcarter/danielcarter.github.io/_assignments/web_design_publishing/web_design_publishing_project_2.md

 ### Instructions

 1. The first thing you need to do is learn about the organization -- who's involved, what do they care about and who would be interested in their site?
-Complete the [Client Handout](/resources/client_handout.html) and turn it in.
+Complete the [Client Handout](/resources/client_handout.html) and write a 600-word essay answering the questions there. __Send me your essay in a Slack DM.__
 2. Keeping in mind what you've learned about the client, sketch several possible designs.
 Use the methods in the [IDEO Field Guide to Human-Centered Design](/assets/readings/field_guide_to_user_centered_design.pdf) to generate ideas.
 Think about the advantages of each design and how they reflect the organization's goals. __Send me your sketches in a Slack DM__.
 3. Based on your sketches, create a site with at least four pages.
 Use Bootstrap's CSS framework and make the site responsive.
 4. Create a folder inside your /projects folder called project_2.
 Upload your files to this folder.
 I should be able to access your site at www.yourdomain.com/projects/project_2/index.html. __Send me a link to your project in a Slack DM__.